FMecha/battlegear/README.md

 # battlegear

-*If you are seeing this on `fmecha.github.io/battlegear`, it means the website is currently under construction.
-Come back soon!*

 A website covering Taito's *Battle Gear* series (including *Side by Side*) of coin-op racing games.

 In creating this website, I would give special thanks to the following who inspired me for this website: